zhtli/Spotify-Traffic-Classification/audio_content_classifier/README.md

 - `predict.py`: Loads the trained model and predicts the currently playing content title.
 - `show_prediction.py`: Displays the final predicted content title in a readable format.
 - `gb_final_v2.joblib`: Pre-trained ML model used for inference.
+- `gradient_boosting_holdout.py`: Script to train and evaluate a Gradient Boosting model using a holdout validation split.
 - `capture_config.json`: Configuration file for capture parameters (interface, duration, filters, etc.).

 ---